ADR Classes and ADR Transport

 Class 6.1: Toxic substances

-These toxic substances refer to substances that damage human health or cause death if inhaled, touched or swallowed.
-You can recognise these by the label with a skull, similar to the label belonging to class 2.3.
+Toxic substances refer to substances that harm human health or cause death upon inhalation, skin contact, or ingestion.
+These are recognized by the label with a skull and crossbones, identical to the label belonging to class 2.3.

 Class 6.2: Infectious substances

 Class 6.2 classifies infectious substances that can cause disease in humans and/or animals.
-It also has a white label, recognisable by the logo that you see in every sci-fi film:
+This also has a white label, recognizable by the logo you see in every sci-fi movie:

-Class 7 includes substances that spontaneously emit energy in the form of invisible radiation, i.e. radioactive substances.
-You will also see this logo in a film from time to time:
+Class 7 includes substances with the property of spontaneously emitting energy in the form of invisible radiation, i.e., radioactive substances.
+You will also see this logo in movies from time to time.
+It indicates that goods are radioactive:

 Class 8: Corrosive substances

-Corrosive substances are chemicals that attack the skin or mucous membranes, such as hydrochloric acid and sulphuric acid.
-The following label shows that a corrosive substance is being transported:
+Corrosive substances are chemical substances that attack the skin or mucous membranes, such as hydrochloric acid and sulfuric acid.
+Acids are recognized by the following label.
+It shows that a corrosive substance is being transported:

 Class 9: Miscellaneous dangerous substances and articles

-Class 9 is something of an “other” category.
-This concerns substances which pose a hazard during transport but do not fall under the description of the other classes.
-They are labelled as follows:
+Class 9 is essentially the “miscellaneous” category.
+This concerns substances that pose hazards during transport but do not fall under the description of any of the other classes.

-To indicate certain ADR classes and dangerous goods, we use different numbers in the industry.
-The most important ones are listed below.
+To indicate certain ADR classes and dangerous substances, we use various numbers in the industry.
+The most important ones can be found below.

-The Kemler sign, also known as the UN sign, is not really a number in itself, of course.
-This sign serves as a warning sign on trucks to indicate the hazardous substances transported in the trailer.
-It is an orange sign, divided into two areas by a black line.
-The lower area shows the UN number.
-The upper area is used to indicate the GEVI number (or Kemler Code).
+The Kemler plate, also called a UN plate, is not really a number in itself, of course.
+This plate serves as a warning sign on trucks to indicate the dangerous substances being transported in the trailer.
+It is an orange plate, divided into two sections by a black line.
+The UN number is found in the bottom section.
+The top section is used to indicate the HIN (Hazard Identification Number) or Kemler Code.

-A UN number is the classification number of a dangerous substance, also called substance designation number.
-It is a four-digit number that classifies the substance according to the guidelines set by the United Nations (UN).
+A UN number is the classification number of a dangerous substance, also known as a substance identification number.
+It is a four-digit number that classifies the substance according to the guidelines established by the United Nations (UN).

-The UN number is recognised worldwide and is even an obligation in most countries when transporting dangerous goods.
-This number must be printed on the outside of the packaging of the goods and be clearly visible.
+The UN number is recognized worldwide and is even a requirement in most countries for the transport of dangerous goods.
+This number must be on the outside of the goods’ packaging and be clearly visible.

 Transports to England complicated?
 No way!